isabellareid/Capstone-3/Capstone3.md

 ![](Capstone3_files/figure-gfm/unnamed-chunk-13-2.png)<!-- -->

-The scatterplots of acidity level (pH) by quality for both red and white wines reveal only modest differences in acidity across varying quality scores.
+The boxplots of acidity level (pH) by quality for both red and white wines reveal only modest differences in acidity across varying quality scores.
 For red wine, the pH values generally cluster around 3.2 to 3.4, regardless of quality, suggesting that acidity does not vary drastically